Agustin Pichot

 Gallagher column: Agustin Pichot is right to question his own world rankings

-GUS PICHOT is never one to avoid an issue and he spoke for many earlier this week when he vowed to change the rankings system which he believes is too complicated and fundamentally unsound.
+GUS PICHOT is never one to avoid an issue and he spoke for many earlier this week when he vowed to change the World rankings system which he believes is too complicated and fundamentally unsound.

 Considering Gus is actually second in command at World Rugby that was quite an admission.